Sunday, April 12, 2026

 House v.
 NCAA Lawyers Reach Agreement on NIL Collectives

-Under the agreement, NIL collectives will be able to pay athletes without it counting toward a school’s revenue cap.
+The two sides reached a basic framework for an agreement, under which NIL collectives will be able to pay athletes without it counting toward a school’s revenue cap.

 Jul 22, 2025; Las Vegas, NV, USA; Ohio State head coach Ryan Day speaks to the media during the Big Ten NCAA college football media days at Mandalay Bay Resort.